yangddo/GOMCD/README.md

 GOMCD_oversampling.R file generates artificial instances of the minority class by GMM parameters and sampling weights.

-These files need the R packages "mclust", "robustbase"
+These files need the R packages "mclust", "mvtnorm", and "robustbase".